-Supported by awards from the U.S. Department of Energy and the California Energy Commission, REALIZE is launching several pilots to demonstrate Energiesprong like retrofit packages.
-These projects seek to test the efficacy of these solutions while organizing the supply chain to develop more integrated retrofit systems for deployment across the multifamily housing market.
+Supported by awards from the US Department of Energy and the California Energy Commission, REALIZE is launching several pilots to demonstrate Energiesprong like retrofit packages.
+These projects seek to test the efficacy of solutions while organizing the supply chain to develop more integrated retrofit systems for deployment across the multifamily housing market.

 What Is REALIZE?

 REALIZE is adapting an innovative model from the Netherlands, known as Energiesprong, to catalyze mass-customizable, net-zero retrofits nationwide.
-Energiesprong, a public-private partnership, has implemented zero energy retrofits to the tune of almost 4,000 units over the past five years, with another 100,000 planned across European.
-This model employs a process that combines aggregation of demand, coordinated with the supply chain to deploy prefabricated mass-scale retrofits.
+Energiesprong, a public-private partnership, has implemented zero energy retrofits to the tune of almost 4,000 units over the past five years, with another 100,000 planned across Europe.
+This model employs a process that combines aggregation of demand coordinated with the supply chain to deploy prefabricated mass-scale retrofits.
 Think of it like an IKEA© net-zero retrofit!

 America’s 125 million residential units account for approximately 20% of the country’s total carbon emissions, but less than a tenth of a percent are operating at net zero energy, according to the Net Zero Energy Coalition’s 2017 inventory.
 Progress continues to be hindered in large part by the disaggregation of both supply and demand―today, every retrofit is a custom job, involving significant time, complexity and cost.
 At the same time, nearly 50 million Americans are living at or below the federal poverty line, with many struggling to pay for their utilities versus other basic needs.
 While low-income families stand to benefit the most from high-performing buildings, they also face the greatest barriers in accessing them, spending up to 20% of their income on energy, compared to just 4% for the average US household.